hanish2760/Ncr_Training/README.md

-CDAC - Center Of Development of Advanced Computing
+CDAC - Center Of Development for Advanced Computing